docker-library/docs/golang/README-content.md

 # What is Go?

-Go, also called golang, is a programming language initially developed at Google in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson.
-It is a statically-typed language with syntax loosely derived from that of C, adding garbage collection, type safety, some dynamic-typing capabilities, additional built-in types such as variable-length arrays and key-value maps, and a large standard library.
+Go, a.k.a., golang, is a programming language first developed at Google.
+It is a statically-typed language with syntax loosely derived from C, but with additional features such as garbage collection, type safety, some dynamic-typing capabilities, additional built-in types (e.g., variable-length arrays and key-value maps), and a large standard library.

 > [wikipedia.org/wiki/Go_(programming_language)](http://en.wikipedia.org/wiki/Go_(programming_language))

 # How to use this image

-## Start a go instance running in your app.
+## Start a go instance in your app.

-For this image, the most straight-forward use is to use a golang container as both the build environment as well as the runtime environment.
-In your Dockerfile, you can do something along the lines of the following will compile and run your project.
+The most straightforward way to use this image is to use a golang container as both the build and runtime environment.
+In your `Dockerfile`, writing something along the lines of the following will compile and run your project.

     FROM golang:1.3-onbuild
     CMD ["./myapp"]

-This image includes multiple `ONBUILD` triggers so that should be all that you need for most applications.
+This image includes multiple `ONBUILD` triggers which should cover most applications.
 The build will `COPY . /usr/src/app`, `RUN go get -d -v`, and `RUN go build -v`.

-Then run and build the docker image.
+You can then run and build the Docker image.

     docker build -t my-golang-app
     docker run -it --rm --name my-running-app my-golang-app

-## Compile your app inside the docker container.
+## Compile your app inside the Docker container.

-It is not always appropriate to run your app inside a container.
-In instances where you only want to compile inside the docker instance, you can do something along the lines of the following.
+There may be occasions where it is not appropriate to run your app inside a container.
+To compile, but not run your app inside the Docker instance, you can write something like:

     docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp golang:1.3 go build -v

 This will add your current directory as a volume to the container, set the working directory to the volume, and run the command `go build` which will tell go to compile the project in the working directory and output the executable to myapp.
-Alternatively, if you have a make file, you can instead run the make command inside your container.
+Alternatively, if you have a make file, you can run the `make` command inside your container.

     docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp golang:1.3 make

 ## Cross-compile your app inside the docker container.

-If you need to compile your application for a platform other than `linux/amd64` (like `windows/386`, for example), the provided `cross` tags can be used to accomplish this with minimal friction:
+If you need to compile your application for a platform other than `linux/amd64` (such as `windows/386`), this can be easily accomplished with the provided `cross` tags:

     docker run --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp -e GOOS=windows -e GOARCH=386 golang:1.3-cross go build -v

-Alternatively, build for multiple platforms at once:
+Alternatively, you can build for multiple platforms at once:

     docker run --rm -it -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp golang:1.3-cross bash
     $ for GOOS in darwin linux; do